 Checkatrade is an online database used for finding tradespeople in the UK- and it’s not full of rogue traders!

-Alternatively, if you are a tradesperson, Checkatrade is used to list your services to reach potential customers.
+Alternatively, if you are a tradesperson, Checkatrade is used to list your services to reach possible customers.

-Regardless of if you are a builder, plumber, joiner, roofer, electrician or otherwise, you’ll find it relatively easy to get set up and connect with others that have joined Checkatrade and list yourself to be a company registered.
+Regardless of your trade companies, if you are a builder, plumber, joiner, roofer, electrician or otherwise, you’ll find it relatively easy to get set up and connect with others that have joined Checkatrade and list yourself to be a company registered.